Find Affordable College Courses

 42 Yearly Graduations

 Washington University in St Louis comes in at #2 on our list of the most popular colleges offering doctor's degrees in multi / interdisciplinary studies.
 Each year, around 15,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $57,750 per year, while in-state graduate students, on average, pay $57,750 per year.
-For the 2020-2021 academic year, 42 doctor's degrees were handed out to multi / interdisciplinary studies majors at WUSTL.
-Around 21% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+The average in-state tuition for full-time undergraduates is $61,750 per year, while in-state graduate students, on average, pay $61,750 per year.
+During the most recent year for which we have data, 42 people received their doctor's degree in multi / interdisciplinary studies from WUSTL.
+About 91% of this group were women, and 24% were students from an underrepresented racial-ethnic group.
+Washington University in St Louis multi / interdisciplinary studies graduates who receive their doctor's degree go on to jobs earning a median salary of $81,475.

 #3